ArjunSohur/ArjunSohur/README.md

 Hi,

-My name is Arjun Sohur - I like building stuff.
+My name is Arjun - I like building stuff.

-If you want to reach out to me, you can email me at: lowercase(concatenate(first_name, last_name)) at gmail dot com.
+You can reach me at me at: lowercase(concatenate(first_name, last_name)) at gmail dot com.

+- Arjun Sohur